One of the most surprising benefits of sobriety has been how it changed who I was when I wasn’t drinking.

-I can stand in front of a mirror and say, “I love myself” 50,000 times but if at the end of the day, I’m drinking myself sick and accepting horrible treatment from men because I’m desperate to not be alone, then what’s to love?
+I can stand in front of a mirror and say, “I love myself” 50,000 times, but if, at the end of the day, I’m drinking myself sick and accepting horrible treatment from others because I don’t see myself as someone worth defending, what good does it do?

 I’m just a weirdo talking to my reflection.

 A lot of us have buried that worth underneath a mountain of pain.
 So we drink.
-We become the kind of people we would never want to hang out with.
+We become the type of people we would never want to hang out with.

 Sobriety helped me have enough mental and emotional bandwidth to take on that mountain.
 The process of quitting helped me start.
 Every day that you stay sober is one you can finish and say, “I did that.
 I deserve to have this.”